What is the Financial Record Matching (FRM) program?

 How will account information be used by the DOR?

 The account information will be reviewed as an account is reviewed for collection action.
-The information may lead to a levy being served on the financial institution.
+The information may lead to a bank levy being served on the financial institution.

 Should safe deposit box account information be included in the data match file?